whs-dot-hk/atom/README.md

-# Nix Module System (Atom)
+# Atom: Next-Gen Nix Module System

 > ⚠️ Warning: WIP Alpha ⚠️
->
-> Aiming to deprecate or reform the NixOS module mechanism.

-A lean, efficient module system for Nix that prioritizes simplicity and efficiency.
+Atom is a lean, efficient module system for Nix, designed to be independently useful.
+As a standalone tool, it offers powerful modular capabilities for Nix users today.
+Simultaneously, it acts as the inaugural component of the Ekala project, laying the groundwork for future ecosystem development.

+Atom's design facilitates a novel capability in the Nix ecosystem: the potential for efficient operations without full Nix expression evaluation.
+This feature, not currently available in standard Nix tooling, is specifically crafted to be leveraged by higher-level tooling in the forthcoming Ekala ecosystem.

 ## Module Structure